Gokulnaath03/vlsi-exp1/README.md

 # SIMULATE AND SYNTHESIS LOGIC GATES,ADDERS AND SUBTRACTOR USING VIVADO

 ## AIM:
-To simulate and synthesis logic gates,4  adders and substractor using VIVADO.
+To simulate and synthesis logic gates,  adders and substractor using VIVADO.

 ## APPARATUS REQUIRED:
 VIVADO 2023.2